tatianegercina/FinTech/02-Homework/11-Machine-Learning/Instructions/README.md

 Be sure to complete the following steps for each model:

-1. Train the model using the latest quarterly data from Lending Club.
+1. Train the model using the quarterly data from Lending Club provided in the `Resources` folder.
 2. Calculate the balanced accuracy score from `sklearn.metrics`.
 3. Print the confusion matrix from `sklearn.metrics`.
 4. Generate a classification report using the `imbalanced_classification_report` from imbalanced-learn.